ugogalliano/NetflixClone/netflix-clone/README.md

 I hope this app is useful for anyone who is approaching this world.
 For any clarification my e-mail is: ugo.galliano1997@hotmail.com

+This project is inspired by the video of Code Commerce : https://www.youtube.com/watch?v=ATz8wg6sg30